 Notes about this immersion:

-This immersion is closed to students majoring in imaging science and physics.
+This immersion is closed to students majoring in physics.

 The plan code for Astronomy Immersion is ASTRO-IM.